matthewleechen/matthewleechen/README.md

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

-- **Politicized Trade: Patrician Connections and Trade Pioneering in Late 18th Century Amsterdam**
+- **Politicized Trade: Patrician Connections and Trade Pioneering in Amsterdam**

 -------